jegan321/nuro/README.md

   }
 }
 ```

-## Template Directives
-Template directives are special HTML attributes and tags that add dynamic behavior, such as if statements and loops.

 ## Attribute binding
 HTML attributes can be bound to a JavaScript variable by putting a colon in front of the attribute name.
 This is essentially a shorthand for having an attribute value with a curly braces expression.
 ```js